Updated: Jul 21

-Company Name – Indian Railway Finance Corporation (IRFC)
+Company Name – Indian Railway Finance Corporation Ltd (IRFC)

 1. What is interesting about the stock?

 Since the first passenger train chugged out of Bombay in 1853, Indian Railways has gone on to employ over 12 lakh people and generate approximately INR 2 lakh crore annually.
-Not to forget the extraordinary scale of Indian Railways—its network spans around 68,000 route kms!
-Undisputedly, the railways is a major contributor to jobs, GDP, and mobility.
+Not to forget the extraordinary scale of Indian Railways—its network spans around 68,000 route km!
+Undisputedly, the railway is a major contributor to jobs, GDP, and mobility.
 But it continuously needs funds to grow.. enter IRFC.

 The role of IRFC is to mobilize funds for the railway infrastructure development in India.
 And it has turned that into a lucrative business that has consistently produced profits for many years and enabled it to pay dividends.

 It raises funds through bonds and bank loans in domestic and international markets.
-IRFC set out to raise INR 1 trillion in FY22.
+IRFC set out to raise INR 66,500 cr in FY23.
 The high demand for IRFC bonds in the overseas markets has enabled it to borrow at favorable rates.
 For example, in the first half of 2021, it issued 20-year bonds at a coupon rate that was below what the Indian Government had offered to investors that purchased its bond.

 Indian Railways is the primary beneficiary of IRFC funding.
-In the FY20, IRFC contributed 45% of Indian Railways’ capex.
-It may even contribute more to Indian Railways’ capital spending in the future considering the amount for work that still needs to be done in the railway sector.
+In the FY21, IRFC contributed 67% of Indian Railways’ capex.
+It may even contribute more to Indian Railways’ capital spending in the future considering the amount of work that still needs to be done in the railway sector.

-The target is to electrify 33,000 kilometres of rail line across India by 2023 and the project is estimated to cost USD 2 billion annually.
-The gauge conversion project is estimated to cost USD 2 billion annually and reach 2,200 kilometres by 2023.
+The target is to electrify 33,000 kilometers of rail line across India by 2023 and the project is estimated to cost USD 2 billion annually.
+The gauge conversion project is estimated to cost USD 2 billion annually and reach 2,200 kilometers by 2023.
 India targets to roll out 35 bullet trains across the country by 2022 at the cost of USD 17 billion.
-Furthermore, the Railways aims to attain net-zero carbon emissions by 2030.
+Furthermore, Railways aims to attain net-zero carbon emissions by 2030.

 Key competitive advantages of IRFC

-The IRFC enjoys a number of competitive advantages as the financial arm of the Indian Railways.
+The IRFC enjoys several competitive advantages as the financial arm of the Indian Railways.
 These include:

 The IRFC has a ready market for its funds considering that the Railways relies on it for almost half of its capex.